(346) 340 4414

 At United Gastroenterology Associates, Dr. Muhammad Ali Khan, board-certified in Gastroenterology and Hepatology, leads our team in offering comprehensive IBS care to patients in Greater Houston.
 If you’re tired of struggling with IBS symptoms, we’re here to help you find relief, regain control, and improve your quality of life.

 Disclaimer: This blog is for informational purposes only and is not a substitute for professional medical advice.
-Please consult with a healthcare provider for personalized medical guidance.
+Please consult with a qualified healthcare provider for personalized guidance and treatment.